ConstantinNicula/capuchin-interp/README.md

 # capuchin-interp

-Capuchin is a fully functional interpreter for the Monkey programming language, written entirely in C. The implementation is a based on Thorsten Ball's amazing book ['Writing An Interpreter In Go'](https://interpreterbook.com/).
+Capuchin is a fully functional interpreter for the Monkey programming language, written entirely in C. The implementation is based on Thorsten Ball's amazing book ['Writing An Interpreter In Go'](https://interpreterbook.com/).

 ### How does  it work?
 A lexer (lexical analyzer) processes the input character stream and emits tokens.
 The tokens are then fed into a recursive descent parser (PRATT parsing technique) which produces an AST (Abstract Syntax Tree).
 Evaluation is handled via tree walking, the AST is directly traversed in order to evaluate statements/expression.
 Objects allocated during the evaluation step are freed using a basic mark and sweep garbage collection mechanism.